TiMi Studio Group: 2014–2016: Formation of TiMi Studio Group and Chinese success

-2016–2020: Worldwide growth, Arena of Valor, Call of Duty: Mobile, and Pokémon UNITE
+2016–2020: Worldwide growth, Arena of Valor, Call of Duty: Mobile and Pokémon UNITE

 Following the success of Honor of Kings, in 2016, the group's development division TiMi-J6 released Arena of Valor.
 The MOBA game was launched for mobile and Nintendo Switch in over 50 countries across Asia, Europe, North America and South America, expanding the group's reach worldwide, with more than 13 million monthly active users reported in May 2019.
-The game became a part of the esports demonstration event at the 2018 Asian Games and 2019 Southeast Asian Games.
+The game became a part of the esports demonstration event at the 2018 Asian Games, 2019 Southeast Asian Games and 2022 Asian Games.

 On 19 March 2019, at the Game Developers Conference (GDC) in San Francisco, California, Activision announced that they were partnering with TiMi Studio Group to develop their upcoming title, Call of Duty: Mobile.
 The game was developed by the TiMi-J3 division and released worldwide on 1 October 2019.
 As of 4 October 2019, the game has surpassed 35 million downloads and over $2 million in revenue.
 In December 2019, the game received an award for Best Mobile Game at The Game Awards.

-In July 2019, it was announced that the studio group and The Pokémon Company are developing a new Pokémon game, which was revealed on 24 June 2020, called Pokémon UNITE, a Multiplayer online battle arena (MOBA) game for mobile and Nintendo Switch.
+In June 2020，it was announced that the studio group and The Pokémon Company are developing a new Pokémon game, which was revealed on 21 July 2021, called Pokémon UNITE, a Multiplayer online battle arena (MOBA) game for mobile and Nintendo Switch.

-2020–present: Team Kaiju, Code: J, Records
+2020–2025: Team Kaiju, Code: J, Delta Force

 In May 2020, the studio group announced ex-343 Industries and Ubisoft developer Scott Warner as Studio Head in North America.
 Scott Warner will lead TiMi's Team Kaiju (stylized as TEAM KAIJU), which was revealed on 15 October 2021.
 The subsidiary is working on one unnamed first-person-shooter (FPS) game for the PC and console market.

 On 27 June 2020, the studio group and SNK announced a new unnamed mobile game, Code: J, for the classic arcade franchise Metal Slug.

 In November 2020, the studio group announced that Honor of Kings set a record of 100 million average daily active users worldwide.